 If you’re wondering how to spend 11 days in Vietnam and Cambodia, then we have you covered.
 I just returned from a Cambodian vacation with my friends and my wife.
 It was all things amazing, right from the moment we landed in Hoi An until we caught our flight back home.

-The next in our Vietnam Itinerary of 11 days was a day in a cruise at Halong Bay.
+First up on our Vietnam Itinerary of 11 days was a day spent in a cruise at Halong Bay.
 What is sightseeing in Vietnam, if it’s not on a cruise?
 One simply does not miss an overnight stay in the Halong Bay Cruise.
 We stayed at the Legend White Dolphin Cruise and it was simply amazing.
 We enjoyed a delicious lunch with some stunning views of the seascape.
 We also made a stop at Sung Sot Cave and Titov Island for pictures.
 A sunset party was organized as well on the sundeck for the guests onboard.
-After a wonderful evening, we head to out rooms to catch up on some sleep.
+After a wonderful evening, we head to our rooms to catch up on some sleep.

 Waking up on a cruise is an experience of its own.
-In the morning we went for the Tai Chi exercises which was followed by a mouthwatering breakfast on the deck.
+In the morning we went for the Tai Chi exercises which were followed by a mouthwatering breakfast on the deck.
 Later, we enjoyed kayaking and also visited the Ba Hang fishing village.
-And as much fun as it way, by the afternoon it was time to bid goodbye to the cruise life.
+And as much fun as its way, by the afternoon it was time to bid goodbye to the cruise life.

 Suggested Read: 10 Cambodian Street Food Everyone Must Try On Their Trip